Apollo’s Birth: Cord Prolapse at Home to Emergency C-Section

 Apollo was admitted to the hospital on April 23, 2012, for five days of testing.
 After an upper GI, swallow study, CT scan, rigid bronchoscopy and flexible bronchoscopy we finally had some answers.

-Apollo also has misplaced artery in his heart which pushes against and compresses his esophagus.
+Apollo also has a misplaced artery in his heart that pushes against and compresses his esophagus.
 This means he has to physically force each piece of food down this throat.
 Not only is this physically taxing, but it also makes it difficult for him to breathe.
-It is too risky to repair with surgery.
+It is too risky to repair with surgery*.
 This particular defect is so rare, the doctors at Seattle Children’s have never seen it before.
 They have no idea what his long-term prognosis will be.

 Apollo Gets a G-Tube

 Because growth has been an issue for Apollo since he was three months old and he has a physical defect preventing him from taking in enough calories by mouth Apollo had a g-tube placed May 4, 2012.

 A G-Tube to Help Apollo Grow